rukzuk/devdocs/src/sphinx/module_tutorial/js_module_api.rst

 .. js:function:: openFormPanel(varName *opt* , showPanel *opt* )

+	:param String varNameoptional:

+	.. raw:: html

-	:param String varNameoptional: The name of the unit property whose form group has to be opened
+		The name of the unit property whose form group has to be opened
+	:param Boolean showPaneloptionaltrue:

+	.. raw:: html

-	:param Boolean showPaneloptionaltrue: <tt>false</tt> to prevent activation of the containing form panel.
+		<tt>false</tt> to prevent activation of the containing form panel.